Market · May 5, 2026 · 14 min read · Y-DRØN

 A ship's life — from newbuild yard, through 20 years of trade, to demolition beach.
 The cycle that determines profits, losses, and survival in shipping.

-Yet most operating decisions in 2026 still treat the cycle as background noise.
 Charters get fixed on spot signals.
 Newbuilds get ordered when yards are full.
 S&P deals get done at the top.
-The result is a structural pattern: the operators who time the cycle eat.
-The ones who follow it get eaten.
+Operators who time the cycle profit.
+Those who follow it lose.

 Why the Cycle Matters More Than the News